 The Southeast Review, established in 1979 as Sundog, is a national literary magazine housed in the English department at Florida State University, edited and managed by graduate students.
 Our mission is to present emerging writers on the same stage as well-established ones.
 We publish literary fiction, creative nonfiction, poetry, book reviews, interviews, and art across our biannual print issues and online.
 With nearly sixty members on our editorial staff who come from throughout the country and around the world, we publish work that is representative of our diverse interests and aesthetics, and we celebrate the eclectic mix this produces.

-Work from SER is anthologized or noted in Best American Essays, Best of the Net, Best New Poets, and the Pushcart Prize Anthology.
+Work from SER is anthologized or noted in Best American Essays, Best of the Net, Best New Poets, Best Small Fictions, and the Pushcart Prize Anthology.
 Previous contributors include Ai Ogawa, Carl Phillips, Danez Smith, D.A.
 Powell, Denise Duhamel, Brandon Taylor, Erica Berry, Hai-Dang Phan, Justin Phillip Reed, Megan Giddings, Natalie Shapero, Tiana Clark, and Zeina Hashem Beck.

 MEET THE TEAM